the full picture, this week – 13 April 2018

 Writing in Silicon Republic, journalist John Kennedy argues that Europe is in prime position to benefit from the rise in FinTech companies.
-With the rise in Robotic Process Automation (RPA), AI and blockchain, funding in European FinTech companies has risen 120% to $2.6 billion in 2017.
+With the rise in intelligent process automation (IPA), AI and blockchain, funding in European FinTech companies has risen 120% to $2.6 billion in 2017.
 He notes that one particular trend to watch will be how FinTech companies break out of their breakthrough products to offer a wider suite of products and services, a move that will see them move from tech startups to mainstream players.

 A report compiled by Risk.net in conjunction with Moody’s Analytics has shown that RegTech can help financial institutions move from just staying compliant with legislation, to helping them improve their business performance.
 The report stresses the need for banks to become savvy with the myriad technologies available, and notes that those that engage with RegTech providers early will reap the most benefit.